 You need to have super healthy foods that include more green vegetables, unsaturated fats, and fiber-rich foods in your lifestyle.

-More importantly, you need to avoid any processed food that contributes to trans fat and raise insulin.
+More importantly, you must avoid processed food that contributes to trans fat and raises insulin.
 Additionally, smoking and drinking should be avoided at any cost.

 If you’re concerned about cholesterol, then visit the nearest medical center and have them checked with your doctor.
-Before that, you need to fulfill the basic requirement of cholesterol tests like overnight fasting.
+Before that, you must fulfill the basic cholesterol test requirements like overnight fasting.